webpack/webpack.js.org/src/content/configuration/optimization.md

 `UglifyjsWebpackPlugin | [UglifyjsWebpackPlugin]`

-Allows to override default minimizer by providing one or more custom configured [UglifyjsWebpackPlugin](/plugins/uglifyjs-webpack-plugin/) instance(s)
+Allows to override default minimizer by providing one or more custom configured [UglifyjsWebpackPlugin](/plugins/uglifyjs-webpack-plugin/) instance(s).

 __webpack.config.js__